jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 | dodge        | caravan 2wd |  17 |  11 |       2 |
 | dodge        | caravan 2wd |  22 |  15 |       2 |

-Now let’s create third subsection of the ‘mpg’ dataset and call it ‘mpg3’:
+Now let’s create a third subsection of the ‘mpg’ dataset and call it ‘mpg3’:

 ``` r
 mpg3 <- mpg %>% slice(1:2,5:6) %>%